eladkatz/AudiobookPlayer/README.md

 ### Playing Books

+1. **Selecting a Book**:
-1. Tap a book in the Library to open it
+   - Tap any book in the Library to automatically start playback and switch to the "Now Playing" view
-2. Use the player controls:
+   - Playback resumes from your last position automatically
+2. **Player Controls**:
    - Play/Pause
    - Skip forward/backward (configurable intervals)
    - Adjust playback speed (tap speed button for quick selection: 0.5x - 2.0x)